Skip to main content

 Collections

-DescriptionWhitish jade flower-form brushwasher, the deep, five-petaled blossom borne of a blossoming branch which forms an openwork handle to one side where tow chilong frolic with some opaque mottling and brown veining in the stone.
+Visual DescriptionWhitish jade flower-form brushwasher, the deep, five-petaled blossom borne of a blossoming branch which forms an openwork handle to one side where tow chilong frolic with some opaque mottling and brown veining in the stone.

-Western Zhou Dynasty (c.
+Western Zhou dynasty (c.
 1050-771 BCE)

 Zhou Dynasty (c.1050-256 BCE) or earlier